live online sessions with leaders across the city answer your questions

 community conversations with local interest groups and networks

 business round tables discussing sector by sector approach

-We're building networks, and inclusive approaches, to make sure all communities have a voice, including the disabled community, children and young people, older people, students and the LGBTQ community.
+We're building networks, and inclusive approaches, to make sure all communities have a voice, including the disabled community, children and young people, older people, students, black and minority ethnic people (BAME), and the LGBTQ community.

 We'll share what you're telling us, so you know what other people in the city think, and why we make decisions.